 The not so good: You've submitted a change of use nomination and only sent in the before pic!

 The good: You've told us what work has been done, e.g. "Phase one of the development, which has taken two years to complete, comprises of a new six storey BREEAM office block, 60 bed hotel, restaurant and car park arranged around a new piazza style public square and transport interchange.
 This is the first phase of a new 200,000 sq. ft. mixed use commercial quarter in the heart of Bury situated on the former bus interchange located directly opposite Bury rail station."

 The not so good: "Shop at 1 High Street, Leeds"

-Good example 3) One Cathedral Square - Best Large Commercial Building 2016, North West
+Good photo example 3) Alexandra Palace, Winner - Best Small Commercial Building 2019, London

 Knowing what's relevant, never mind finding an adequate number of words to say it with, can be difficult.
-So we've detailed what we think will help you complete the form - print off the Judging Criteria (PDF) to help you fill in the relevant information for each question, or have it open while you're filling in the form.
+So we've detailed what we think will help you complete the form and impress our judges! - print off the Judging Criteria to help you fill in the relevant information for each question, or have it open while you're filling in the form.

 The good: (This one answers the Performance & Sustainability question): "The nursery building achieved an EPC rating of B/31, exceeding the score expected of a new build.
 The high levels of thermal insulation possible with timber-framed buildings and modern methods of construction employed by xxx, coupled with excellent air leakage rates and the strong eco credentials of timber construction makes this a highly sustainable building."